microsoft/Rexl/README.md

 * Register the Jupyter kernel by running `RegisterKernel.cmd Debug` or `RegisterKernel.cmd Release`.
 * `cd` to the directory where you want to create notebooks.
 * Run `jupyter lab` or `jupyter notebook`.
+* Create a Rexl notebook.

 ### Running Sample Applications

-To run the other sample applications, `RexlBench`, `RexlRun`, or `DocBench` simply run the corresponding `.exe` from with Visual Studio, from the command line, or from windows explorer.
+To run the other sample applications, `RexlBench`, `RexlRun`, or `DocBench` simply run the corresponding `.exe` from within Visual Studio, from the command line, or from windows explorer.

 ## Packages